damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/index.html.md

 * Check out the [GLU calendar](https://docs.google.com/a/gitlab.com/spreadsheets/d/18ZouDT5HASCxztDX_a8H4zHVrTN0EkqbIkuf9SpHJsM/edit?usp=sharing) to see what's scheduled.
 * GLU slides and recordings will be stored in the Sales Google Drive in the [GitLab University folder](https://drive.google.com/a/gitlab.com/folderview?id=0B41DBToSSIG_NlNFLUEwQ2JHSVk&usp=sharing).
 * All recordings that do not contain senstive information will also be shared in Gitlab's public [YouTube channel](https://www.youtube.com/channel/UCnMGQ8QHMAnVIsI3xJrihhg).

+### Customer Case Study Creation

+#### **Objectives**:
+- Illustrate successful and measurable improvements in the customer’s business
+- Show other users how customers are using GitLab
+- Align content so that GitLab solutions reflect the challenges our customers, prospects and the market requirements
+- Develop and grow organisational relationships: speak at events on our behalf, promote their business
+- Support our value proposition - Faster from idea to production

+#### **Case Study Format**:

+*Headline:* The name of the customer and the benefit they gained from implementing our solution *Sidebar Summary:* Summarize key points
+- Customer Name and Logo
+- Customer Details: Country, Website
+- Organisation Type - Public/Private & Industry
+- Annual Revenue - If publicly available
+- Employees
+- Summary of Key Benefits
+*The Customer:* A brief introduction of the customer, not the solution.
+*The Challenge:* What was the customer trying to change or improve.
+What regulations or market conditions drove the customer to search for a new solution.
+Share the steps the customer took to solve the problem, including other products and services they investigated.
+*The Solution:* Detail the solution and how it aligns to the customers requirements.
+Also detail other solutions that GitLab interfaces with.
+Also include customer quote.
+*The Results:* Detail how GitLab supported the customer to solve their problems.
+This is where the use of benchmarking metrics such as such as time saved, reduced costs, increased performance etc. are required.
+*About GitLab:* Short paragraph on GitlLab - about, solutions etc. Call to action of solutions offered.

+*Possible Additional Supporting Documents:*
+- Customer Deal Summary – High Level PowerPoint summary after deal first signed.
+- Customer Success Overview
+- Infographic – Single page A4 summary with diagrams and measureable benchmarks
+- Benchmark Metrics
+- Publish on website
+- Video - Short video summary if customer is willing to participate - Perforce example
+- Blog Post - Blog post to launch customer case study
+- Keywords for SEO etc.